jibi/eth/README.md

 A specialized web server with userspace TCP/IP stack.
 Also my undergraduate thesis work.

+## Big Caveat
+This is a *work in progress*, an experiment at the moment.

+No way it is even remotely production ready.

 ## What?
 Eth is a specialized web server whose aim is to be extremely fast on static file serving.
 It archives this using Netmap and a custom lightweight TCP/IP stack